davemackintosh/weaving/README.md

 Currently, installation is done by building it yourself but I will get around to packaging it and distributing via binstall, etc.

-Clone this repo and then run `cargo build --release` and you'll get yourself a `weaving` binary in `target/release/weaving` which you can move to somewhere on your `PATH`.
+Clone this repo and then run `cargo install --path ./crates/weaving` and you'll get yourself a `weaving` command.

 ### Usage

-`weaving build -c .`
+If you're in a suitable folder, you can run `weaving build`

 Where you run that you should have the following folder structure